bigmlcom/bigml-node/docs/index.md

 for a detailed description.
 Correlations are handled through `bigml.Correlation`.

-- **tests** These resources contain a series of statistical tests that compare the distribution of data in each numeric field to certain canonical distributions, such as the
+- **statistical tests** These resources contain a series of statistical tests that compare the distribution of data in each numeric field to certain canonical distributions, such as the
 [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)
 or [Benford's law](https://en.wikipedia.org/wiki/Benford%27s_law)
 distribution.
-Tests are handled through `bigml.Test`.
+Statistical tests are handled through `bigml.StatisticalTest`.

 Creating resources